 The processes that maintain plant species diversity and the structure of tropical forests are still uncertain, despite many years of investigation.
 A tropical forest characteristically has few common species and many rare species, with conspecifics often widely distributed throughout the forest.
 The potential for inter- and intra-specific interactions are numerous, and it is difficult to determine which factors maintain species diversity or how rare species survive in the forest community.
 Factors that we believe contribute to tropical forest structure and species composition include the past history of the forest and physical environment, species-specific physiological requirements for light, nutrients and water necessary for growth, survival and reproduction, and pathogens and herbivores.
 Despite the substantial amount of information available about these factors, we are still unable to accurately model the current composition of tropical forest, or to predict its future response to human and natural disturbances.

-The Luquillo Forest Dynamics Plot (LFDP; previously known as the Hurricane Recovery Plot or the Luquillo long-term ecological research grid) is a 16-hectare forest plot located near El Verde Field Station, in the Luquillo Mountains of northeastern Puerto Rico (see article on Environmental Setting in this web site).
+The Luquillo Forest Dynamics Plot (LFDP; previously known as the Hurricane Recovery Plot or the Luquillo long-term ecological research grid) is a 16-hectare forest plot located near El Verde Field Station, in the Luquillo Mountains of northeastern Puerto Rico (see article on our Environmental Setting).
 Information from the LFDP contributes to the efforts of the Center for Tropical Forest Science (CTFS) network of large tropical forest plots that was set up to improve our understanding of tropical forest and to predict its future (CTFS: http://www.forestgeo.si.edu/).
 Large plots (typically 50 ha) are required to cover local environmental variation, include sufficient numbers of individuals of both the common and rare species, and to investigate plant spatial relationships.
 Population monitoring is required over many years to elucidate tree life histories, species interactions and population changes in order to determine the forest response to environmental changes and disturbance.

-The LFDP is unique among the CTFS sites because of its history of land use of different intensities, and past hurricane damage (see Disturbance and Recovery in this web site).
+The LFDP is unique among the CTFS sites because of its history of land use of different intensities, and past hurricane damage (see Disturbance and Recovery).
 These two disturbance types interact to influence the forest community dynamics and distribution of species across the LFDP.
 The northern area of the LFDP (approximately two thirds of the plot) was disturbed by tree felling and farming until 1934.
 Farming ended when the land was purchased by United States Department of Agriculture (USDA) Forest Service.
 The southern third of the plot was not farmed, and suffered low intensity disturbance from selective logging in the 1940’s.
 Aerial photographs taken in 1936 show differences in canopy cover caused by the patterns of land use history.
 Clear patterns in the distribution of some species reflect this land use history (Thompson et al. 2002).
 The distribution of species resulting from the land use history interacts with hurricane disturbance, as those species colonizing the northern part of the LFDP are more susceptible to hurricane damage (Zimmerman et. al. 1994).
-Major hurricanes struck the forest area of the LFDP in 1928 and 1932 and after a 66 year period with relatively little hurricane damage, the forest was struck by Hurricane Hugo struck in 1998 and Hurricane Georges in 1989, both hurricanes caused significant damage.
+Major hurricanes struck the forest area of the LFDP in 1928 and 1932 and after a 66 year period with relatively little hurricane damage, the forest was struck by Hurricane Hugo struck in 1989 and Hurricane Georges in 1998, both hurricanes caused significant damage.
 In September 2017 Hurricane Maria struck the forest and caused major damage to the forest canopy and initial observations suggest that a greater number of trees were broken off or tipped up than either during Hurricane Hugo or Georges.
 A damage assessment to trees in the LFDP from Hurricane Maria is currently underway.
 The understory is rapidly being filled with herbaceous plants and saplings, particularly of pioneer species.

 LFDP topography and soil